sunfounder/picar-x/docs/source/python_view_pic.rst

     # use the following...
     image = image[:, :, ::-1]

-To avoid the JPEG encoding and decoding (which is lossy) and potentially speed up the process, you can now use the classes in the `picamera.array` module.
-As OpenCV images are simply `numpy` arrays arranged in BGR order, one can use the `PiRGBArray` class and simply capture with the `'bgr'` format (given that RGB and BGR data is the same size and configuration, just with reversed color planes)
+To avoid the JPEG encoding and decoding (which is lossy) and potentially speed up the process, you can now use the classes in the ``picamera.array`` module.
+As OpenCV images are simply ``numpy`` arrays arranged in BGR order, one can use the ``PiRGBArray`` class and simply capture with the ``'bgr'`` format (given that RGB and BGR data is the same size and configuration, just with reversed color planes).

 * `PiRGBArray <https://picamera.readthedocs.io/en/release-1.13/api_array.html#pirgbarray>`_